ChrisGuzak/IdlPlayground/README.md

 #### Create a project and get it building

-Visual Studio offers templates for projects, this this is often a best first step.
+* Visual Studio offers templates for projects, this this is often a best first step.

-After creating the project consider cleaning it up as the default templates can be simplified.
+* After creating the project consider cleaning it up as the default templates can be simplified.
 Fewer files, folders and a structure that makes working int the code simple.
+* Add the dependent libraries as NuGet packages or use vcpkg.
+For Windows code wil is essential.
+Use other libraries make production and consumption of designs simppler.

-Pick descriptive names and a README.md to introduce the project.
+* Pick descriptive names and a README.md to introduce the project.

-**Push to remote!**
+* **Push to remote!**

 ### Using the Project